Sararmjalal/ts-node-express/README.md

-## TS-NODE-EXPRESS
+## TS-NODE-EXPRESS-TODOLIST

-Simple and re-usable typescript/node/express app as starter of Node.ts project
+Simple todo-list using fs as db